Position

 • High school diploma or equivalent required.

-• Previous experience in a restaurant or hospitality setting is preferred.
+• Previous experience in a restaurant or hospitality setting is preferred but not required.

 • Ability to work in a fast-paced and sometimes stressful environment.